Dallas Dangerous Drugs Lawyer

 However, if there is an extensive delay before the harmful action of a drug becomes apparent, an injured patient may be out of luck.
 A manufacturer will not be liable for a harmful product if more than 15 years have passed since it left the manufacturer’s control.

-An injured patient benefits from consulting an attorney immediately, once they suspect that their injury or condition may be related to a medication they took.
+An injured patient benefits from consulting a lawyer in Dallas when they suspect that their injury or condition may be related to a medication they took.
 Building a case to prove that a drug harmed a patient is labor-intensive and takes a lot of time.
 The longer an advocate has to prepare, the stronger the case is likely to be.

 Damages Compensate for Harms Drugs Cause

 Damages are sums of money paid by a defendant to a plaintiff to compensate the plaintiff for the harm the defendant (or the defendant’s product) did.
 It is up to the plaintiff to offer proof of the costs they incurred as a result of their injury and to persuade a judge or jury of the extent of their intangible losses.